stefan-hoeck/idris2-ilex/README.md

 into smaller parts.
 That's why we use a `SnocList` in our parser state for representing a partially parsed string literal.
-Since the tokens we expect within a quoted string literal are completely different to the ones encountered outside of quoted strings, it makes sense to handle these in a separate automaton:
+Since the tokens we expect within a quoted string literal are completely different from the ones encountered outside of quoted strings, it makes sense to handle these in a separate automaton: